fredrikburmester/simple-js-lightbox/README.md

 ## Info

-This is a simple lightbox with support for lazy loading when scrolling through images, arrow keys and swiping on both mobile and desktop using the [Swipe](https://swipe.js.org/) library, [GitHub](https://github.com/lyfeyaj/swipe).
+This is a simple lightbox with support for lazy loaded galleries, lazy loading when scrolling through images, arrow keys and swiping on both mobile and desktop using the [Swipe](https://swipe.js.org/) library, [GitHub](https://github.com/lyfeyaj/swipe).

 Since this lightbox was made to work with lazy loading, the image links can not be taken directly from the gallery-image `src` tag, that means that we need to have a pre-defined list of all links to our images.